Active Network, LLC: JumpForward

 In May 2016, ACTIVE acquired JumpForward, a provider for NCAA recruiting, compliance, and business office management.

 Maximum Solutions

 In January 2017, ACTIVE acquired recreation management software provider Maximum Solutions.

 Hacking incident

 In August 2016, a computer breach of Active Network's system that processes online hunting and fishing license sales was announced.
 Several million records containing personal information of persons with Oregon, Idaho and Washington state licenses were exposed.

 Controversies

 Active Network was charged by the Alameda County District Attorney in 2016 for violating California consumer protection laws.
 The complaint alleges Active Network enrolled consumers into a free trial of their product Active Advantage without disclosing sufficient information that it would become a paid subscription without cancellation.
-The matter was settled with Active Network agreeing to pay $2.7 Million in civil penalties and setting aside $1 Million in restitution payments for the approximate 100,000 California consumers who were enrolled between 2010 and 2013.
+The matter was settled with Active Network agreeing to pay $2.7 million in civil penalties and setting aside $1 million in restitution payments for the approximately 100,000 California consumers who were enrolled between 2010 and 2013.